mPrograms-mg/mPrograms-mg/README.md

 ### Passionate Programmer | Learner

-I'm a Software Engineer with over 1.5+ years of expertise in web application development.
-Strong experience in Javascript & frontend technologies like Angular, and React, Problem-solving skills, passionate for development, and continuous learning.
+I'm a Software Engineer with over 1.5+ years of expertise in web development.
+Strong experience in Javascript & frontend technologies like Angular and React, Problem-solving skills and continuous learning.
 Always eager to share knowledge in public.

 - 🌐 My Website: [Mahesh Kshirsagar][portfolio]